 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed three key assumptions that can help couples approach learning steps to solve problems together.
-These three assumptions are, all couples have problems, couples who approach problems as a team are more effective at problem solving, and rushing to find answers does not produce lasting solutions.
+In the last section, we discussed three key assumptions that can help couples approach learning steps to solve problems together.
+These three assumptions are all couples have problems, couples who approach problems as a team are more effective at problem solving, and rushing to find answers does not produce lasting solutions.

-On this track, we will discuss the “Address with Respect” five-step structured problem solving technique I use with couples in conjoint therapy.
+In this section, we will discuss the "Address with Respect" five-step structured problem solving technique I use with couples in conjoint therapy.
 The five steps in this technique are discussion, agenda setting, brainstorming, agreement and compromise, and follow-up.
-Like the Speaker-Listener Technique that we discussed on Track 6, I have found the Address with Respect technique a helpful tool for couples seeking to change the communication patterns in their relationship.
+Like the Speaker-Listener technique that we discussed in Section 6, I have found the Address with Respect technique a helpful tool for couples seeking to change the communication patterns in their relationship.

 I stated, "Candice, you mentioned that you argue frequently about who is responsible for paying bills and balancing the checkbook.
 A good first step might be to sit down and decide who is responsible for which bills, and for the checkbook.
 That way, you know exactly what you will be discussing, and you can feel yourselves making progress."